lorenzofranze/co2-analysis/README.md

 # CO2 analysis:
 *Developed between June and July 2024 at Politecnico di Milano*

 The aim of the project is to analyze the CO2 emissions dataset using **Bayesian learning and Monte Carlo Simulations** tools.
-After a preliminary analysis we answer to some statistical questions, in particual we wonder if C02 and GDP are strongly dependent and we study if their relation still holds at high incomes.
+After a preliminary analysis we answer to some statistical questions, in particualr we wonder if C02 and GDP are strongly dependent and we study if their relation still holds at high incomes.

 **Task:** Consider a regression model to explain C02 emission with the other variables.
 You can transform some of the variables.
 Additional questions: C02 and GDP are strongly dependent?
 Historically, CO2 emissions have been strongly correlated with how much money we have.
 This is particularly true at low-to-middle incomes.
 The richer we are, the more CO2 we emit.
 This is because we use more energy – which often comes from burning fossil fuels.
-This relationship is stil true at higher incomes?
+Is this relationship still true at higher incomes?
 In addition you can: consider and compare various years.
 Consider the time as a covariate.
 Add more covariates (taking them from the web).
 Consider time series models.